About

 I read a lot on how to improve myself and then I put into action what I’ve learned.
 When something works, I tell as many people as I can.
 I make mistakes.
 All.
 The.
 Time.
 At home, at work, when nobody’s looking.
 I call them out as kindly as I can, see what I can learn and do better next time.
 I think that this is the engine room of a great life.

-EdTech lights my way
+People and EdTech light my way

-- The people that work in it for any reasonable length of time are very mission driven.
+1. The people that work in it for any reasonable length of time are very mission driven.
 People who are only in it for the money don’t go into EdTech, so it filters out the sort of people I struggle to connect with at a values level.

-- I don’t have kids and don’t plan to, so working in EdTech is a great way to give back to the next generation.
+2. I don’t have kids and don’t plan to, so working in EdTech is a great way to give back to the next generation.
 I love this part of what I get to do so much.

 More about me:

-- I love nice restaurants.
+• I love nice restaurants.
 During cashflow positive times, every Saturday, Sierra and I will pick a restaurant and have the best time.